 To fix the problem, some of the plugin’s settings must be changed.
 To make the image accessible on the website again, PHP or other server-wide settings may need to be changed.

 Some characters, particularly special characters, may not be supported by the server depending on the PHP version used by the website.
-As a result, if the image’s file name contains any of these characters, WordPress images not showing after migration, it may fail to load on the website.
+As a result, if the image’s file name contains any of these characters, WordPress images do not show after migration, it may fail to load on the website.

-At this point, ARZHOST give the simplest solution is to change the file name to one that does not contain such a character.
+At this point, ARZ Host gives the simplest solution is to change the file name to one that does not contain such a character.

 To be recovered by WordPress, a directory should have 755 permissions, and files should have 644 permissions.
-If this permission changes, WordPress images not showing after migration, WordPress may be unable to provide images to the website.
+If this permission changes, WordPress images will not show after migration, and WordPress may be unable to provide images to the website.

 After removing the backup file, it’s also critical to alter the ownership of the files to match the server settings.
 The issue with the photographs will be resolved instantly by changing these parameters to the recommended values.